The shortcut to view the Output Window on the internal touchscreen of consoles without a monitor, is hold Shift and press View.

 Pressing “Intensities” reverts back to the usual display, showing the current intensity of every fixture.

-“Live” displays the usual current output of the console.
-“Preview” displays the intensities within the next cue (yellow bar) of the currently viewed playback.
+“Preview” displays the intensities of the next cue (yellow bar) of the currently viewed playback.
 Using the up/down arrows to navigate the playback allows quick preview of upcoming cues.

 “Blind” is both a visual indicator and a quick way to enter and leave “Blind Mode”.